paretomansmartvotesim/paretomansmartvotesim.github.io/primaries.md

 We can make the same table for the {{ C }}{{ D }} party.  {{ D }} is the party center candidate and {{ C }} is the moderate.
 You can be lucky (+),  or you could be unlucky (-).
 And you can even use the same values in reverse.
 You have {{ D }} {{ C }} {{ B }} {{ A }} in order from best to worst and I used the numbers 4 3 2 1 again.

 Side Note: They could be any numbers just as long as the candidates are in this order.
 For example, the numbers could be  8 6 1 0.
 By choosing 4 3 2 1, I actually made this a zero-sum game which means that, in a slightly-wrong technical sense, no candidate is better than any other candidate.
-I don't think utilities can be added in this way, but if these were a divisible good like dollars, then this would be a zero-sum game.
+I don't think utilities can be added in this way, but if these were a divisible good like dollars, then this would be a zero-sum game .
 The numbers are really just here as useful tools for making comparisons for a single player.
 Maybe you could extend the idea if you had two outcomes being decided.

 **{{ C }}{{ D }} Party's Utility (or Happiness) for Each Outcome**